forsbergapp/app_portfolio/README.md

 country translations.
 The mayor 30 languages are translated in the apps.
 Icons are frequently used to minmize text usage and to provide simplier and better explanation to a global audience.

-Developed in Visual Studio Code in Windows with integration with Github and Jira following Scrum agile project management framework and deployed on Oracle Cloud and Ubuntu server.
+Developed in Visual Studio Code in Windows with integration with Github following Scrum agile project management framework and deployed on Oracle Cloud and Ubuntu server.

 # Installation